 Taking time off work: For new and expecting parents

-During COVID-19 there have been temporary changes to EI Maternity Benefits.
-There is a new minimum EI payment of $500 per week.
-The maximum of $573 per week still applies.
+EI rules have changed because of COVID-19.
+As of September 26, 2021, there is a new minimum EI payment of $300 per week.
+The maximum of $595 per week still applies.

 Only birth mothers can get EI maternity benefits.
 Maternity benefits are sometimes called pregnancy benefits.